-Environment and Community
+Environment and Community at USU

 The specialization in Environment and Community focuses on the sociology of natural resources, environmental sociology, community theory,and applied community development.
 The faculty members in the specialization maintain research in areas such as natural resource development and social change, resource dependency patterns, land use planning, public participation in environmental planning, social responses to hazardous facility siting, environmental equity and environmental justice concerns, public land management policies, linkages of environmental conditions with population change, among others topics.